Hi Geoffrey,

 Context.Response.OutputStream.Write(baPDFout, 0, intLength);

-Besides this, if you need to display the resultant PDF in client's browser, you may simply call pfe.Concatenate(inputStreams,Response); overloaded method where you can simply pass Response object as an argument and it will save you from storing the resultant file in MemoryStream object, create a Byte array and then pass the contents of Byte array to Response object.
-When using this approach, the code will be simplified as shown below
+Besides this, if you need to display the resultant PDF in the client’s browser, you may simply call pfe.Concatenate(inputStreams,Response) overloaded method where you can simply pass the Response object as an argument and it will save you from storing the resultant file in the MemoryStream object, create a Byte array and then pass the contents of the Byte array to the Response object.
+When using this approach, the code will be simplified as shown below.

 FileStream[] inputStreams = new FileStream[2];